What is PSARA License?

 - If any government organization has terminated or dismissed the person during his service because of his moral turpitude or misconduct;

-- In the case, the organization isnt registered in India, or have a proprietor/director/partner from outside India.
+- In the case, the organization is not registered in India or have a Proprietor/Director/Partner from outside India.

 Frequently Asked Questions (FAQs)

-Ans: No, the agency can’t operate in other states with a license obtained in a specific state.
-The license is state-specific, therefore, the agency needs to obtain different license for different state.
+No, the agency can’t operate in other states with a License obtained in a specific state.
+The License is state-specific, therefore, the agency needs to obtain different Licenses for different states.

-Ans: It’s a process of obtaining a No Objection from the office of the Deputy Police Commissioner Office for granting the Licence to operate a Private Security Licence.
+The License to operate a Private Security Agency can be attained by process of obtaining a No Objection from the office of the Deputy Police Commissioner Office to grant

-The FDI (Foreign Direct Investment) is a PSA is allowed till 49% under the approval route.
-The Ministry of Home Affairs of the union government administers the FDI’s application.
-Therefore, the company files the application for PSARA License, it is essential to get the prior approval of the FDI and all pertinent reports such as FC-GPR, duly filed and approved.
+The FDI (Foreign Direct Investment) is a PSA which is allowed till 49% under the approval route.
+The Ministry of Home Affairs of the Union government administers the FDI’s application.
+Therefore, the company files the application for PSARA License.
+It is essential to get the prior approval of the FDI and all pertinent reports such as FC-GPR, duly filed and approved.

 No, it’s not a mandatory requirement.
-Anybody who is willing to start a private security agency can apply for this Licence.
-However, they would have to follow certain standards set by the state Controlling Authority.
-For providing training to security guard, the PSA needs to enter into an MOU (Memorandum of Understanding) with the trusted security guard training institute.
+Anybody who is willing to start a Private Security Agency can apply for this License.
+However, he has to follow certain standards set by the state Controlling Authority.
+To provide training to security guard, the PSA needs to enter into MOU (Memorandum of Understanding) with the trusted security guard training institute.